inginerie-software-22-23/proiect-inginerie-software-mandat/README.md

 -   Location(only for face-to-face sessions)
 -   Rating(of the mentor)

+🗺️ Along with the search filters, the student will have their very own integrated map to visually check the location of their soon-to-be mentor.

 📷 Both the student and the mentors will have their own profiles.
 The main attributes of a profile is the rating and the description.
 📊 The rating will determined based on the history of each individual on this platform.
+Students will give a rating to their mentors and each mentor will have the ability to assign a rating to their students, so please behave yourselves! 🚨

 The student will make a request to be added to the mentor's tutoring list.
 The mentor will then have the ability to accept or reject the student.